jfhector/react-js-proto/README.md

 3 Run 'npm start'

-# Recommended extensions on VSCode
+# Recommended extensions for VSCode

 This boilerplate makes use of these VSCode extensions:
 - ESLint